numinit/nixpkgs/doc/languages-frameworks/android.section.md

 * `includeEmulator` specifies whether to deploy the emulator package (`false` by default).
 When enabled, the version of the emulator to deploy can be specified by setting the `emulatorVersion` parameter.
-* `includeDocs` specifies whether the documentation catalog should be included.
 * `lldbVersions` specifies what LLDB versions should be deployed.
 * `cmakeVersions` specifies which CMake versions should be deployed.
 * `includeNDK` specifies that the Android NDK bundle should be included.